lomacks/dash-button/README.md

+# lomacks NOTE

+***This fork is just a backup in case the original repo gets deleted at any point in the future.***

+Install directly from github using e.g. `npm install --save lomacks/dash-button`

+---

 # Dash Button for Node [![Circle CI](https://circleci.com/gh/ide/dash-button.svg?style=svg)](https://circleci.com/gh/ide/dash-button) [![codecov](https://codecov.io/gh/ide/dash-button/branch/master/graph/badge.svg)](https://codecov.io/gh/ide/dash-button) [![npm version](https://badge.fury.io/js/dash-button.svg)](http://badge.fury.io/js/dash-button)

 This project is archived.
 As of 2020, Amazon has disabled Dash Buttons.
 Various guides on the internet (e.g. [Rescue Your Amazon Dash Buttons](https://blog.christophermullins.com/2019/12/20/rescue-your-amazon-dash-buttons)) explain how to keep some Dash Buttons working but it is no longer as simple to customize Dash Buttons as before.